meilisearch/documentation/reference/api/search.md

 **Expected value**: an array of attribute or `["*"]` **Default value**: `null`

-Crops the selected attributes' values in the returned results to the length indicated by the [`cropLength`](#crop-length) parameter.
-By default, crop boundaries will be indicated by the ellipsis character (`…`)—this can be configured using the [`cropMarker`](#crop-marker) search parameter.
+Crops the selected fields to the length indicated by the [`cropLength`](#crop-length) parameter.

-cropped fields indicate where crop happened with a `cropMarker`, which by default is the ellipsis ch
+By default, crop boundaries are marked by the ellipsis character (`…`).
+You can change this by using the [`cropMarker`](#crop-marker) search parameter.

-When this parameter is set, a field called `_formatted` will be added to `hits`.
-The cropped version of each document will be available there.
+When `attributesToCrop` is set, each returned document contains an extra field called `_formatted`.
+This object contains the cropped version of the selected attributes.

-Optionally, you can indicate a custom crop length for any of the listed attributes: `attributesToCrop=["attributeNameA:10", "attributeNameB:15"]`.
-The custom crop length set in this way has priority over the `cropLength` parameter.
+Optionally, you can indicate a custom crop length for any attributes given to `attributesToCrop`: `attributesToCrop=["attributeNameA:5", "attributeNameB:9"]`.
+If configured, these values have priority over `cropLength`.

-Instead of supplying individual `attributes`, you can provide `["*"]` as a value: `attributesToCrop=["*"]`.
-This will crop the values of all attributes present in [`attributesToRetrieve`](#attributes-to-retrieve).
+Instead of supplying individual attributes, you can provide `["*"]` as a wildcard: `attributesToCrop=["*"]`.
+This causes `_formatted` to include the cropped values of all attributes present in [`attributesToRetrieve`](#attributes-to-retrieve).

-**Cropping starts at the first occurrence of the search query.** If a query contains several terms, cropping will start at the first occurrence of any of those terms.
-If no query word is present in the cropped field, the crop will start from the first word.
+**Cropping starts at the first occurrence of any one of the terms present in the search query.** If Meilisearch does not find any query terms in a field, cropping begins at the first word.

 #### Example